Teeyan/AutoTrump/README.md

 Honestly?
 I could still see it
 ![Honestly?
 I could still see it](https://i.imgur.com/jXuDQ9m.png)

-Improvements for the future include better pre-processing and experimentation with more nuanced generative models.
+Looking forward, I plan on implementing better pre-processing and experimentation with different generative models.
 But for now, hope this brought something close to a smile to your face.